xulek/RustSocks/docs/guides/ldap-groups.md

 ## Overview

-RustSocks now supports **dynamic LDAP group resolution** inspired by Dante SOCKS server.
+RustSocks now supports **dynamic LDAP group resolution**.
 This allows ACL rules to be applied based on user's LDAP groups without manual synchronization.

 **Key Feature:** ACL only checks groups **defined in ACL config** - even if user has thousands of LDAP groups, only the relevant ones are evaluated (case-insensitive).